JeffersonLab/clasdoc-g12-procedures/README.md

     xelatex report
     ./biber report
     xelatex report
+    xelatex report

-This should be sufficient for all references to be caught.
+This should be sufficient for all references to be caught and long tables to be properly sized.